B-Ricey763/Learning-ROS/docs/rossetup.md

 ```
 It will prompt you for the password, which is `hyperion4516`.

+!!! note
-> You can also use [PuTTY](https://putty.en.softonic.com/), which might actually be a better solution.
+    You can also use [PuTTY](https://putty.en.softonic.com/), which might actually be a better solution.
 It has easy configs but an ugly command line (But you can fix that).
 It makes gui forwarding very easy.

+## Installing ROS

 From the SSH client connected to the server, you can then follow the installation guide for [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).
 Install `ros-noetic-desktop-full` for all the packages you need.
 Make sure to properly configure and source your `.bashrc`	 file for use in ROS with these commands:
 ```bash